avatar42/TiVoGet/README.md

 Columns are PRIORITY	SHOW	INCLUDE	SEASON	CHANNEL	RECORD	KEEP	NUM	START	END

 Now Playing List is named {TivoName}_npl.csv
-Columns are SHOW	DATE	SORTABLE DATE	CHANNEL	DURATION	SIZE (GB)	BITRATE (Mbps)	watchedTime	isNew
+Columns are SHOW	episode	title	DATE	SORTABLE DATE	CHANNEL	DURATION	SIZE (GB)	BITRATE (Mbps)	watchedTime	isNew

-Note the watchedTime and isNew columns are not in the kmttg exports.
+Note kmttg's SHOW is has been split back up into  SHOW(show name) ,episode(number) and title (episode name) The watchedTime(watched seconds into show) and isNew(new vs rerun) columns are not in the kmttg exports.

+Planning on direct to google sheet option next.